310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
-Oh yeah, Shino-kun and I were helping out with the preparations yesterday, and that’s when we decided that we’d join our three units and work on preparations together.
+Oh yeah, Shino-kun and I were helping out with the preparations yesterday, and he told me about it.

+That’s when we decided that we’d join our three units and work on preparations together.

 Originally, it was only Mikejima-san who was supposed to participate in the event like that.